 State law requires parents to support their children, regardless of whether they are married or have ever lived together.
 When you are navigating a custody battle or legal action regarding parentage, the question of child support will likely come up.

 Child support laws and requirements are complex, making it challenging for parents to advocate for themselves during legal negotiations.
-A Murray child support lawyer knows how courts calculate payments and could help you understand your rights.
-Instead of handling this burden by yourself, call on the trained legal advisers from Full Circle Family Law for support.
+Our Murray child support lawyers know how courts calculate payments and can help you understand your rights.

 Calculating Child Support

 State law requires parents to financially support their children.
 If the parents are not living together, this assistance might mean one parent providing monthly payments to the other parent for the children’s benefit.
-State courts calculate child support obligations by determining either party’s income, the number of children at issue, and how much time the children spend at each parent’s home.
+State courts calculate child support obligations by determining both parties’ income, the number of children at issue, and how much time the children spend at each parent’s home.

 Parents provide the court with financial information and a child support calculator worksheet.
 Each parent must verify their figures by providing copies of bank statements or pay stubs and tax returns to show their monthly income.

 Child support calculations can be confusing and frustrating for parents, especially if one parent feels their ex-spouse is not contributing enough.
-A child support lawyer in Murray could provide insight into the nuanced laws at play and explain the practical implications of a judge’s decision, helping a family secure an outcome that suits their needs.
+We can provide insight into the nuanced laws at play and explain the practical implications of a judge’s decision, helping families to secure an outcome that suits their needs.

 Enforcing Child Support Orders